atusy/vimconf-2025-small/index.md

  9. Range selection/textobject
 10. Sticky scroll

-## The answer is ...
+### The answer is ...

-7/10, and there are more builtin features
+7/10, and there are more builtin features.

-* For Neovim users,
-    * the power of tree-sitter is already unlocked
+The power of tree-sitter is already unlocked in Neovim!!
-    * the more power comes with 3rd party plugins
-* For Vim users,
-    * the power of tree-sitter is still locked

-## Unlock the power of tree-sitter

-by unleashing your imaginations!!

-Let's start from exploring fantastic usecases!!

-There are basically sS

-## Syntax Highlighting
+### Syntax Highlighting

 `vim.treesitter.start()`,
-the typical usecase still has room to extend
+the typical usecase still has room to extend by editing queries that capture syntax nodes and assign highlight groups.

-* URL paths in literal string
+* Highlight URL-like literal strings

 ```query
 ; ~/.config/nvim/after/queries/python/highlights.scm